Roman31X/Roman31X/README.md

 - :mag: I like to investigate new technologies and understand their implementation today
 - :chart_with_upwards_trend: I like to analyze and provide solutions with improvements in the projects I develop
+- :coffee: Coffee lover
 - :envelope: How to reach me **roman.haa31@gmail.com**
 - :keyboard: I'm currently learming "Python"

 ---

-## Languages I implement as a developer
+## :paperclip: Languages I implement as a developer

 <div align="Center">